On Thursday 25 I had to go for a job interview in Winchester

 , and decided to do some sightseeing along the way.
 According to my handy search engine it is 12 miles away, which is really a quick train journey on the train that goes to London.
 Winchester is famous for a song

 written about its famous cathedral.
 And it was this cathedral that I really wanted to see.
+I had paused briefly in the town en route to Southampton in April 2013 and managed a pic through the window of the coach

+Oddly enough I never saw the statue of King Alfred the Great, which stands close to the site of the city’s medieval East Gate when I visited the town on this occasion.
 The place I was supposed to be wasn’t too far away so I had 2 hours to mess around, and naturally I would be on the lookout for graves, memorials and churches (of which Winchester has a fine crop).
 The train trip takes about 15 minutes, and the approach to Winchester is through a wooded valley with high road bridges overhead.

 From the station I set out for the edge of the city centre; I had a vague idea where the cathedral was in relation to it so any deviation from my route wouldn’t be a disaster.